ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

-These reports may expose sender and recipient identifiers (e.g., RFC5322.From addresses), and although the [@!RFC6591] format used for failed-message reporting supports redaction, failed-message reporting is capable of exposing the entire message to the report recipient.
+These reports may expose sender and recipient identifiers (e.g., RFC5322.From addresses), and although the [@!RFC6591] format used for failed-message reporting supports redaction, failed-message reporting is capable of exposing the entire message to the Report Consumer.

 Domain Owners requesting reports will receive information about mail claiming to be from them, which includes mail that was not, in fact,